 If you know how to quilt then you have a gift, a talent to put bits and pieces of fabric together and create a piece of art that is exceptional and beautiful.
 But like every quilter learns along the way, you need the right tools to get the results you desire.

 Once you have planned out your design and chosen your fabrics, patterns, colors you will need a good quality iron to prepare the materials for your work.

 With a wide variety of irons available in the market, it isn’t easy to know which one will work best.
-The most common problems associated with cheaply made irons is that they don’t heat up right which may lead to burns or they start to show signs of leakage within a few days of use.
+The most common problem associated with cheaply made irons is that they don’t heat upright which may lead to burns or they start to show signs of leakage within a few days of use.

 But we are here with a solution.
-To help you save time and the pressure of going through a frustrating search in order to find the perfect iron for quilting we have put together a list of the best iron for quilting right here.
+To help you save time and the pressure of going through a frustrating search in order to find the perfect irons for quilting we have put together a list right here.

 We have also included a buyer’s guide which should explain all the factors that need to be considered while making your final decision about a product.

 Best Iron for Quilting: Comparision Table & Guide